directed by John Ford

 All digital extras appear to be the same - intro by Patrick Wayne, Bogdanovich commentary etc.

-I was recommended this by a friend and although it is not one of my favorite films (or even westerns) I am thrilled that I own it on HD-DVD.
-Only Casablanca HD hypnotized me as much.
-I started watching and could not stop.
-It looked stunning - detail is outstanding and the colors are... chilling - if misrepresented.
-Ohh yeah - the HD-DVD is almost half the price of the CE ($36 vs. $20).
-For fans of the film this may be a reason to get one of those Toshiba HD-A2 HD-DVD players.
-You won't ever regret it.
+I was recommended this by a friend and although it is not one of my favorite films (or even westerns) I am thrilled that I now own it on Blu-ray.
+It looks stunning - detail is outstanding and the colors are... chilling.
+Ohh yeah - the Blu-ray is almost half the price of the CE ($36 vs. $20).
+You won't ever regret owning this one.
 DVDBeaver guarantee.

 On the Original vs. CE Comparison: